 Gross margin ratio = Gross margin / Revenue

-To use the gross margin ratio in practice on a day to day level, a business can base its product buying and pricing decisions around the projected gross margin ratio.
+On a day to day level, a business can base its product buying and pricing decisions around the projected gross margin ratio.

 The buyer in this case might know that the selling price of the product needs to be 162.50, and that they must achieve a gross margin ratio of 60% to align with the business plan financial projections.
 The required cost price they must negotiate can be calculated by multiplying the selling price by (1 – gross margin ratio).